-Since synthetic turf was first installed in the Houston Astrodome in 1966, numerous studies have been conducted to evaluate the safety and playability of synthetic surfaces.
+Since the introduction of synthetic turf in 1966, numerous studies have been conducted to evaluate the safety and playability of synthetic surfaces.
 These studies have included material tests on the traction and hardness of these surfaces (Valiant, 1990; Martin, 1990) as well as epidimeological studies that have counted athlete injuries on synthetic versus natural turfgrass (Powell and Schootman, 1992; Powell, and Schootman, 1993).
 Different methods of measuring playing surface hardness have been developed for synthetic turf versus natural turfgrass surfaces.
 For synthetic turf surfaces the U.S.A. standard is the F355 method (American Society for Testing and Materials, 2000a).
-For natural turfgrass the standard method is the Clegg Impact Soil Tester (CIST) (American Society for Testing and Materials, 2000b).
-Although both methods determine hardness by dropping a weighted accelerometer on the turf surface, some have stated that these two methods should not be correlated Popke (2002).
+For natural turfgrass the standard method is the Clegg Impact Tester (CIT) (American Society for Testing and

+Materials, 2000b).
+Although both methods determine hardness by dropping a weighted accelerometer on the turf surface, Popke (2002) stated that these two methods cannot be correlated.